vsantos/k8s-tanker/README.md

 It will run a kubernetes cluster under kvm driver and exposes the URL to be tested locally from a demonstration Wordpress application.

+The first execution can take some time due to the virtual machine creation.

 ## Security

 It's highly recommended that **you do not** use tanker in production environments.
 The purpose of this project is to setup a development environment the quickest way.
 After that the deployment of your POC must be done with a secure Kubernetes Cluster using one of the following tools: `kops` or `kubeadm`